crypt0rr/kb/content/tools/framework/impacket/ntlmrelayx-py/index.md

-  --wcf-port WCF_PORT   Port to listen on wcf server --raw-port RAW_PORT   Port to listen on raw server --no-multirelay       If set, disable multi-host relay (SMB and HTTP servers) -ra, --random         Randomize target selection
+  --wcf-port WCF_PORT   Port to listen on wcf server --raw-port RAW_PORT   Port to listen on raw server --no-multirelay       If set, disable multi-host relay (SMB and HTTP servers) --keep-relaying       If set, keeps relaying to a target even after a successful connection on it -ra, --random         Randomize target selection
   -r SMBSERVER          Redirect HTTP requests to a file:// path on SMBSERVER -l LOOTDIR, --lootdir LOOTDIR
                         Loot directory in which gathered loot such as SAM dumps will be stored (default: current directory).
   -of OUTPUT_FILE, --output-file OUTPUT_FILE
                         base output filename for encrypted hashes.
 Suffixes will be added for ntlm and ntlmv2 -codec CODEC          Sets encoding used (codec) from the target's output (default "utf-8").
-If errors are detected, run chcp.com at the target, map the result with https://docs.python.org/3/library/codecs.html#standard-encodings and then execute ntlmrelayx.py again with -codec and the corresponding codec
-  -smb2support          SMB2 Support
+If errors are detected, run chcp.com at the target, map the result with https://docs.python.org/3/library/codecs.html#standard-encodings and then execute ntlmrelayx.py again with -codec and the corresponding codec -smb2support          SMB2 Support
   -ntlmchallenge NTLMCHALLENGE
-                        Specifies the NTLM server challenge used by the SMB Server (16 hex bytes long. eg: 1122334455667788) -socks                Launch a SOCKS proxy for the connection relayed -wh WPAD_HOST, --wpad-host WPAD_HOST
+                        Specifies the NTLM server challenge used by the SMB Server (16 hex bytes long. eg: 1122334455667788) -socks                Launch a SOCKS proxy for the connection relayed -socks-address SOCKS_ADDRESS
+                        SOCKS5 server address (also used for HTTP API) -socks-port SOCKS_PORT
+                        SOCKS5 server port
+  -http-api-port HTTP_API_PORT
+                        SOCKS5 HTTP API port
+  -wh WPAD_HOST, --wpad-host WPAD_HOST
                         Enable serving a WPAD file for Proxy Authentication attack, setting the proxy host to the one supplied.
   -wa WPAD_AUTH_NUM, --wpad-auth-num WPAD_AUTH_NUM